The 3-1 triumph over Fulham came as a result of a dominant display at King Power Stadium, as City dictated play for the majority of the game.

 From then on, there would be only one winner, and Vardy’s second goal of the game made sure of all three Premier League points for the hosts.

-Academy graduate Harvey Barnes set up Jamie Vardy for his 100th Leicester City goal against the Cottagers.
+Academy graduate Harvey Barnes set up Jamie Vardy for his 100th Leicester City goal during the 3-1 win over Fulham.

 Striker Jamie Vardy ignited the King Power Stadium crowd with a typically relentless display against Fuham on Saturday.